datacamp/courses-introduction-to-python/chapter2.md

 A Python list can also contain other lists.

 To subset lists of lists, you can use the same technique as before: square brackets.
-This would like something like this for a list, `house`:
+This would look something like this for a list, `house`:

 ```
 house[2][0]